Introduction to Marketing Psychology for SMEs

 15 Common Psychological Effects in Digital Ads

 Facebook Ads Vietnam has 70 million users.
 Understanding psychology optimizes ROAS x3-x5.
-DPS.MEDIA shares 15 successful tested effects.
+DPS.MEDIA shares 15 tested successful effects.

 5. FOMO Effect (Fear of Missing Out)